 The introduction should usually be one provocative sentence that both identifies the job you’re seeking and offers a glimpse at your experience and qualifications to fill it.
 Here is a concise example:

-In a world, where attention is at a premium, award-winning graphics and show-stopping visuals are key to making customers stop and pay attention to the actual message.
+In a world where attention is at a premium, award-winning graphics and show-stopping visuals are key to making customers stop and pay attention to the actual message.
 My 12 years of experience as a graphic designer have seen customers move onto social media and apps where, if they are not captivated, the swipe of a screen makes it so easy to move on.

-Cover letter body
+Cover letter middle part (body)

 You’ve introduced yourself, you have your target’s attention, and now you deliver the meat of your letter — the evidence that you are a great candidate for the job.